s1ddok/Fiber2D/README.md

 This project originated as [cocos2d-objc](https://github.com/cocos2d/cocos2d-objc) rewrite to Swift.
 As I stopped commiting to the repo since June, because Obj-C is dead for me.

 This is still in a very **alpha state**, but you already can build some games with it, even though it may be unpleasant process as I change API almost every day.
-The project served as `.dylib` (`.so` on Linux) that builds by Swift Package Manager.
+The project served as `.dylib` (`.so` on Linux/Android) that builds by Swift Package Manager.
 It requires some project config in order to use it, but you can experiment with the demo provided in the repo.
 *Generally the project is in transition from cocos2d-objc to Swifty style and most of (**all**? :) ) API will change.*

 ## Basement